Decentralized Bitcoin Exchanges: A Guide to Bitcoin DEXs

 What one considers the best decentralized exchange for Bitcoin will vary depending on their needs.

-If you want to convert BTC to STX or STX to BTC at low fees, for example, LNSwap could be a viable option.
+If you want to convert BTC to STX or STX to BTC, for example, ALEX could be a viable option.
 On the other hand, Bisq is suitable for users who want the decentralized exchange experience while buying (or selling) bitcoin with fiat currency.

 Are there decentralized exchanges that allow you to trade Bitcoin to stablecoin?

 Yes, there are decentralized exchanges that enable you to convert bitcoin into stablecoins.
-For example, on LNSwap, you can swap BTC for XUSD by connecting your Xverse wallet.
-XUSD is a Stacks-based stablecoin that aims to track the value of the US dollar.
+For example, on ALEX, you can swap BTC for XUSD or SUDT by connecting your Xverse wallet.
+XUSD and SUSDT are both Stacks-based stablecoin that aim to track the value of the US dollar.